SneauxGirl/reactor-core/README.md

 - Inline and imported components, including a workaround for the fsevents glitch.
 - Adding and testing Firebase, .env and env.example for secure API deployment
 - Firebase Auth with useState for Sign Up, Login, and Logout, with vanilla CSS and responsive state handling
+- Todo component with Firestore CRUD operations: add, save, edit, and delete tasks

 # Future Plans

-None.
+Currently none other than styling.
 Consider this class notes or a small bag of nails.

 # React + Vite